Muhammadiyah University of Magelang: Campus II

-Campus II is on Jl.
-Bambang Soegeng, Mertoyudan Magelang.
+Campus II is located on Jalan Mayjend.
+Bambang Soegeng, Mertoyudan, Magelang Regency.
 It is known as Mertoyudan Campus (in Bahasa: Kampus Mertoyudan).
-It is close to the Magelang-Jogja highway.
+It is located on the main road connecting Magelang and Yogyakarta.
 Campus II is used by the faculties of Health, Industrial Engineering and Informatics, and Islamic Studies.
 The campus, which consist of three main buildings, also functions as administrative offices, library, radio station (Unimma FM), Shariah micro bank (BMT Shariah), and mini market.

 In 2011, the university finished a building for rectors office, academic and administrative office, quality insurance office, Center of Research office, and meeting rooms.